eclipse-imagen/imagen/README.md

 Update main to the next release version:

-1Update version number in Maven POMs (run the Maven release plugin at project root:
+1. Update version number in Maven POMs (run the Maven release plugin at project root):

    ```
    mvn versions:set -DgenerateBackupPoms=false -DnewVersion=0.9.0-SNAPSHOT
    ```

-3. Compile to test, and commit this change.
+2. Compile to test, and commit this change.

    ```
    mvn clean install